 Hamilton had a lot of political enemies, but few he hated more than George Clinton, Governor of New York.
 Clinton did everything he could to try to stop the Constitution from being ratified by New York and was among the first to paint Hamilton as an evil aristocrat out to hurt farmer citizens.
 For this, Hamilton spent years working to destroy Clinton's career, though it didn't work (Clinton became VP to Thomas Jefferson).

 Fair for Its Day: If not outright Values Resonance when it came to African Americans.
-After the war he became a leader of the anti-slavery movement and unlike most anti-slavery activists at the time he didn't belive freed slaves should be forced to emigrate.
+After the war he became a leader of the anti-slavery movement and, unlike most anti-slavery activists at the time, he didn't believe freed slaves should be forced to emigrate.
 He also believed that the "faculties" of blacks where equal to that of whites, an extremely progressive view by the standards of his time.
-His views on black americans were among the most progressive at the time and some historians such as James Horton have argued that Hamilton would have been comfortable with a multiracial society.
+His views on black Americans were among the most progressive at the time, and some historians such as James Horton have argued that Hamilton would have been comfortable with a multiracial society.

 He also supported Toussaint Louverture's government in Haiti after the French were overthrown, though whether this was more because it damaged France or because he was supportive of their freedom is debatable.
 Probably a combination of the two.